 Ways to Access Notifications

 You can access the Notifications service using the Console (a browser-based interface) or the REST API.
 Instructions for the Console and API are included in topics throughout this guide.
 For a list of available SDKs, see Software Development Kits and Command Line Interface.

 Console: To access Notifications using the Console, you must use a supported browser.
 To go to the Console sign-in page, open the navigation menu at the top of this page and click Infrastructure Console.
 You are prompted to enter your cloud tenant, your user name, and your password.
-Open the navigation menu.
-Under Solutions and Platform, go to Application Integration and click Notifications.
+Open the navigation menu and click Developer Services.
+Under Application Integration, click Notifications.

 API: To access Notifications through API, use Notifications API.